 Leased property.
 You can depreciate leased property only if you retain the incidents of ownership in the property (explained below).
 This means you bear the burden of exhaustion of the capital investment in the property.
 Therefore, if you lease property from someone to use in your trade or business or for the production of income, generally you cannot depreciate its cost because you do not retain the incidents of ownership.
 You can, however, depreciate any capital improvements you make to the property.
-See How Do You Treat Repairs and Improvements later in this chapter, and Additions and Improvements under Which Recovery Period Applies in chapter 4.
+See How Do You Treat Repairs and Improvements under Which Recovery Period Applies? in chapter 4.